grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/_index.md

 ## Grafana Auth

-Grafana OSS and Grafana Enterprise, of course has a built in user authentication system with password authentication enabled by default.
+Grafana OSS and Grafana Enterprise, has a built-in user authentication system with password authentication enabled by default.
 For Grafana Cloud, the default authentication system uses your `grafana.com` account for authentication.

 You can disable authentication by enabling anonymous access (not available on Grafana Cloud).